andrewdefries/hwriter4ChemmineR/README.md

 FYI

-The test.html is in the form of
+The test.html is in the form of:

-			nearest_neighbor1	nearest_neighbor2	...
+			nearest_neighbor1	nearest_neighbor2	etc
-query_compound_img	nearest_neighbor2_img	nearest_neighbor2_img	...
+query_compound_img	nearest_neighbor2_img	nearest_neighbor2_img	etc
 	.			.			.
 	.			.			.
 	.			.			.